Symptoms Of A Bad Or Clogged Fuel Filter

 auto fuel and oil filter

 Fuel starts in your gas tank and is pumped into the fuel lines via the fuel pump.
-Depending on the design of your system, the fuel filter sits somewhere in between.
+Depending on the configuration of your system, the fuel filter sits somewhere in between.
 The purpose of the fuel filter is to screen out harmful debris before it wreaks havoc on the rest of the system.

-Regardless, your optimal bet is to have a mechanic perform a pressure test with each oil change to ensure enough fuel can flow through.
+Regardless, your ideal bet is to have a mechanic perform a pressure test with each oil change to ensure enough fuel can flow through.
 Each vehicle has a specific PSI range, so be sure to consult the manual for your particular model.

 Signs You Need A New Fuel Filter